 Property Damage – Construction Site

-Mark Shaughnessy successfully defended a real estate developer in a claim involving property damage to the photography studio of two professional photographers.
+A real estate developer in a claim involving property damage to the photography studio of two professional photographers was successfully defended.

 The defendant, a real estate developer and contractor, was performing construction work on the third floor of a building in the Leather District of Boston when a worker performing demolition work broke an overhead-sprinkler pipe.
 The construction project involved the conversion of the commercial space into condominiums.
 The construction worker had been working on scaffolding when the scaffolding shifted for unknown reasons causing him to lose his balance and fall.
 As he fell, he grabbed onto the end of the sprinkler pipe causing it break, discharging water from the third floor of the building through all of the floors below.